Do Go On - 397 - Aviator Charles Kingsford Smith

 You won't hear any arguments from us.

-We're real Vatican files, aren't we, Matty?
+We're real Vatican files, aren't we, Maddie?

-Yeah, we're vatos.
+Yeah, we're Vettos.

-We're big vatos over here.
+We're big Vadoes over here.

 We love them.

-You're pro-vat?
+You're pro-Vat?

-We're big pro-vat.
+We're big pro-Vat.

 We're tin cans.